 Love them or hate them, smartphones are a part of modern life.
 Many teachers consider them to be a distraction since most students hate to part with them.
 Is there a common ground?

-A good example of how smartphones enhance classroom learning is the scavenger hunt exercise.
+The scavenger hunt exercise is an excellent example of how smartphones enhance classroom learning.
 Here, students must go through websites to find the information they need to fill out a worksheet.

 Bringing It All Together

 While traditional approaches do provide a solid foundation for effective language teaching, it’s important to understand that these techniques don’t always address students’ current needs.
-In fact, the communicative approach, still widely preached as the latest and greatest approach, is already due for a makeover of its own.
+In fact, the communicative approach, still widely preached as the latest and greatest option, is already due for a makeover of its own.